China Events

 Also known as the Spring Festival, Lunar New Year is the most important event in the Chinese calendar.
 Beginning on the first day of the first lunar month, the celebrations last for 15 days and often feature festive meals with family and the exchange of red envelopes for good luck.
 Popular dishes during this time include fish, dumplings and nian gao, a sweet glutinous rice cake.

-This is a busy time for domestic travel in China as many people return to their hometowns.
+This is a busy time for domestic travel in China, as many people return to their hometowns.
 If you plan to visit during this period, it is best to avoid peak travel times and stay away from overcrowded trains, planes and buses.

 Lantern Festival